MrJunaid78/Pandas-Matplotlib-Data-Vis/README.md

 # Pandas with Matplotlib & Seaborn Data Visualisation

+Since Github does not embed files over 1MB, you will have to download and open the html file manually to view the interactive version of the file.

 The ipynb file is the file containing all the analysis and various data transformation and visualisation techniques used.

 It is analysing a demo data of employees and product names and salary, using Pandas to manipulate data and then using Seaborn and Matplotlib to visualise the data.